baojie/elastic-map/README.md

   <script src="https://maps.googleapis.com/maps/api/js?key=[GOOGLE_API_KEY]&amp;sensor=false"></script>
 ```

-You will probably also want to edit the handlebars template in qbox-map.js for the results to match the structure of your data:
+You will probably also want to edit the handlebars template for the results (in qbox-map.js) to match the structure of your data:

 ```javascript
 .